 I also frequently give lectures and presentations on the impact of technology on people, businesses and society.
 In May 2019 I gave a lecture at the University of Twente’s Studium Generale.

 My lecture on the influence and impact of technology at the University of Twente.

 About this article

 A lot of my inspiration for this article came from the conversations I had with tech thinkers, visionaries and trend watchers.
 I was inspired by conversations I had for my podcast show and YouTube channel, as well as by interesting people that I met during events, conferences and symposia.

-I attended the Brave New World conferences in Leiden in 2017 and 2018 [link at the bottom].
+I attended the Brave New World conferences in Leiden, the Netherlands) in 2017, 2018 and 2019 [link at the bottom].
 The purpose of these events was to explore the link between the future of technology and that of humanity.
 The conference focuses on art, philosophy, science, business and stories.

 According to artist Frederick de Wilde, our society is currently undergoing a full transformation.
 The main driver of change in this is technology – be it genetic engineering, artificial intelligence, or neuro-, nano- or biotechnology.

 It’s a complicated and, at the same time, promising era.
 On the one hand, there are plans to print life on Mars and scientists are able to read minds using a computer [link at the bottom].
 On the other hand, there are still 100 million homeless people worldwide.